drfailov/DRM_Watch_v2/README.md

 #### ModeWatchFace1
 Whow time, date.
 Watchfaces is only screen with deep sleep, so device can run for a long time if in watchface mode.
 Press button Up to turn on backlight.
-Press button down to open main menu.
+Press button down to open main menu.\
 <img src="Photos/photo_2021-12-19_19-43-52 (2).jpg" width="300"/>

 #### ModeMenuMain
 Main menu, opens when you click bottom button.
 If inactive for 120 sec, will automatically go to watchface.
 Press button Up to select.
-Press button Down to move cursor down.
+Press button Down to move cursor down.\
 <img src="Photos/photo_2021-12-19_19-43-52 (3).jpg" width="300"/>

 #### ModeMenuMelodies
+Menu with list of melodies, which can be played.
+If inactive for 120 sec, will automatically go to watchface.
+Press button Up to select.
+Press button Down to move cursor down.\
 <img src="Photos/photo_2021-12-19_19-43-52 (4).jpg" width="300"/>

 #### ModeMenuSetTime
+Menu to set correct time manually.
+There is no auto-exit from this menu, so if you leave watch untouched in this mode, it will discharge and power off.
+Button down is moving field selection, button up is incrementing value.\
 <img src="Photos/photo_2021-12-19_19-43-52 (5).jpg" width="300"/>

 #### ModeMenuSetSleepTime
+Menu allows you to select interval of sleep in watchface.
+With less interval watchface will update more frequently, so battery will drain faster.
+If inactive for 120 sec, will automatically go to watchface.
+Press button Up to select.
+Press button Down to move cursor down.\
 <img src="Photos/photo_2021-12-19_19-43-52 (6).jpg" width="300"/>

 #### ModeMenuSetBeepSound